jman717/QueueObj/README.md

 # QueueObj
-Queue javascript objects dynamically then process the queue to completion.
+Queue javascript objects dynamically then process the queue according to the appender.

 Included tag appenders: